logtd/ComfyUI-Veevee/README.md

 #### Inputs
 * images: Your input video frames.
-* checkpoint: The gmflow checkpoint that must be in `ComfyUI/models/gmflow`
+* checkpoint: The unimatch checkpoint that must be in `ComfyUI/models/unimatch`
 * flow_type: There are three flow types available.
 These must match your model.
   * SD15 is the standard flow for SD15
   * SD15_Full utilizes a stronger flow for SD15